tytydraco/yessleep/out/Six_months_ago_I_was_taken_hostage_during_a_bus_hijacking_I_know_you_havent_heard_of_it_No_one_has_and_Im_dead_set_on_figuring_out_why_Part_2.md

 I shook his cold, withered hand and followed him out of the office.

 It was fortunate that I had a full carton of cigarettes nestled in my pants pocket, because when we returned to the lobby, my belongings were gone.
 Despite Monsignor’s reassurances, I’d never see any of them again.
 Clothes, toiletries, car keys, my taser, extra cigarettes - all vanished.
-Never see my sedan again, either.
+Never saw my sedan again, either.

 After a few steps, he paused.